 A sadistic element in sexuality is brought out here.
 It is certainly true that sexuality has this destructive capacity.
 This might shed some light on the narcissistic obsession with sexuality, as the cases of Jim Jones and David Koresh bear witness to.

-The notion of ego-Self merger (see Schwartz-Salant, 1982) implies that the ego is not fully liberated from archaic or infantile identity.
-The individual and collective psyche are, to some degree, fused together (see Jung, 1972, para.
+The notion of ego-Self merger (v.
+Schwartz-Salant, 1982) implies that the ego is not fully liberated from archaic or infantile identity.
+The individual and collective psyche are, to some degree, fused together (v.
+Jung, 1972, pars.
 240ff).
 A likely explanation for the bipolar dynamic is that it constitutes a defence against inflation, that is, at both ends there is imminent danger to the ego system.
-Kernberg says that the defensive operations of omnipotence and devaluation are means of protection against threatening needs and involvement with others (cf. Kernberg, 1975, pp.101-102).
-It goes together with a chronic feeling of emptiness due to a severe lack in the sense of personal identity (cf. ch.7).
-There are also narcissistic patients whose pathological narcissism constitutes an important defence against a primitive paranoid tendency (cf. p.219).
+Kernberg says that the defensive operations of omnipotence and devaluation are means of protection against threatening needs and involvement with others (cf. Kernberg, 1975, pp. 101-102).
+It goes together with a chronic feeling of emptiness due to a severe lack in the sense of personal identity (ch.
+7).
+There are also narcissistic patients whose pathological narcissism constitutes an important defence against a primitive paranoid tendency (cf. p.
+219).

 The differentiated Self